Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 whereof I Paul am made a minister;

-The italicized words (in the KJV) are not present in the original, but were inserted by the translators to help clarify the meaning.
+The bracketed words (italicized in most printed Bibles) are not present in the GK text, but were inserted by the translators to help clarify the meaning.
 A more literal translation reads:

 "Because in Him it did please all the Fullness to dwell."